-Washington has already spent 60% of $200 million budgeted to fight coronavirus; special legislative session likely
+Washington has already spent 60% of $200 million budgeted to fight coronavirus; 84 million PPEs on order

 Businesses with fewer than 10 employees can apply for grants of up to $10,000, Inslee said.

+The city of Seattle announced on March 12 that will provide up to $10,000 to small businesses with five or few employees and are owned by someone at or below 80% of the area’s median income.

-“And businesses can use this money to pay rent, utility bills, supplies, inventory and other operating expenses,” he said.
+“And businesses can use this money to pay rent, utility bills, supplies, inventory and other operating expenses,” Inslee said of the state’s program.
 People who want to apply, he added, can go to https://coronavirus.wa.gov.

 Meanwhile, in a separate news briefing, Department of Health Secretary John Wiesman said the state has successfully ordered 84 million items of needed medical gear.